Konstantin Kammerhofer

-Konstantin Kammerhofer (23 January 1899 - 29 September 1958) was an Austrian Nazi, an SS-Gruppenführer and the Higher SS and Police Leader in the Independent State of Croatia during the Second World War.
+Konstantin Kammerhofer (23 January 1899 – 29 September 1958) was an Austrian Nazi, an SS-Gruppenführer and the Higher SS and Police Leader in the Independent State of Croatia during the Second World War.
+After the war, he was convicted of war crimes in absentia by Yugoslavia.
+Brought to trial in Austria, he fled to Germany, went into hiding and was never brought to justice.

 Early life in Austria

 Kammerhofer was born in Turnau, in Styria, the son of a farmer and mill owner.
 He attended elementary school, but left vocational school in May 1915 at the age of sixteen to join the Austro-Hungarian Army during the First World War.
 He was wounded three times and in early November 1918 was captured while fighting on the Italian front.
 Released from captivity in August 1919, he returned to Austria and found employment as a wine merchant in Graz.